frostburn/hewmp/README.md

 Soft pedal chains with plain pedals so `1 !~` is a note of duration three that takes up two units of time.

 ## Repeats
-To repeat the last note or tuplet (useful with chords) use `R`.
+To repeat the last note or tuplet (useful with chords) use `%`.
 The pitch(es) will be the same but duration is reset to one.
 ```
 $ Repeats are not literal so these are the same note
-~3/2[2] R
+~3/2[2] %
 ```
-Repeats chain with `!` so `R!` is the last note but of duration 2.
+Repeats chain with `!` so `%!` is the last note but of duration 2.
 Repeats skip over rests.
 ```
 77/62  $ Something complicated
-.R..R!!.RR.R  $ Cool rhythm without having to spell it out every time
+.%..%!!.%%.%  $ Cool rhythm without having to spell it out every time
 ```

 ## Barlines